 Therapeutic Work with Teenagers (Centre for Child Mental Health)

 Working with Phobias (BPS Approved)

-I have been working at:
+I have worked as a therapist at:

-Zamzam Muslim Counselling
+Zamzam Muslim Counselling (My private practice)

 Brent Bereavement Services